vijityannapon/LARAVEL-TODO-RESTFUL-API/readme.md

-# Restful API - To do list
+# RESTful API - To do list

-This is RESTFUL API for To do list.
+This is RESTful API for To do list.
 Returns json data.

 ## Features